Plaza de Armas (Santiago)

-The Plaza de Armas De San Fernando is the main square of Santiago, the capital of Chile.
+The Plaza de Armas is the main square of Santiago, the capital of Chile.
 Plaza de Armas metro station is located under the square.
 Surrounding the square are some historic buildings, including the Metropolitan Cathedral of Santiago, Central Post Office Building, Palacio de la Real Audiencia de Santiago, and the building that serves as the seat of local government for Santiago, which was formerly occupied by the Cabildo of the city before being remodeled.
 There are also other architecturally significant buildings that face the square, including the Capilla del Sagrario, the Palacio arzobispal, the Edificio Comercial Edwards, and the Portal Fernández Concha.
 The Casa Colorada, the Cuartel General del Cuerpo de Bomberos de Santiago and the Museo Chileno de Arte Precolombino are located a short walk from the square.

+The square, the nearby former National Congress building and surrounding buildings were registered on 3 December 1986 as a national monument as a zona típica.

 History

 The church is the centerpiece of the initial layout of Santiago, which has a square grid pattern.
 This urban design was accomplished by Pedro de Gamboa, who was appointed by Pedro de Valdivia in 1541.